Gwenillia/some-h5p-usage/README.md

 	- **`camelCase`:** For the name of our variables.

 ## Conclusion
-This document should give you a better understanding of how we use React.ks in our codebase.
+This document should give you a better understanding of how we use React.js in our codebase.